-The ENCODE defined processing pipelines are designed to create high-quality, consistent, and reproducible data.
+The ENCODE Data Coordinating Center Uniform Processing Pipelines are designed to create high-quality, consistent, and reproducible data.
 Pipelines are composed of discrete steps that can represent an algorithm, a software tool, or a file format manipulation.
 These steps are applied to the primary data (generated from an experimental assay) to produce visualizable data.
-The ENCODE Data Coordinating Center has developed data processing pipelines for major assay types generated by the project: RNA-seq (RNA-sequencing) for long and short RNA insert sizes, RAMPAGE1 for transcription start sites, ChIP-seq (Chromatin Immunoprecipitation followed by sequencing) against transcription factors and histone modifications, and WGBS (whole-genome bisulfite sequencing) for DNA methylation analysis.
+The ENCODE Data Coordinating Center has developed data processing pipelines for major assay types generated by the project: RNA-seq, RAMPAGE1, ChIP-seq, DNase-seq, ATAC-seq2 , and WGBS.

 A processing pipeline is a set of analysis steps that may be versioned as changes are made to the code and software components.
 Entire pipelines may also be versioned.

-There are major and minor step revisions: Minor step revisions are backwards compatible and should produce directly comparable results; these are annotated as versions of the step.
+There are major and minor step revisions: Minor step revisions are backwards compatible and should produce directly comparable results; these are annotated as step versions.
 Major step revisions result in a new pipeline version, though not all steps will change when a pipeline is versioned.
 Whenever a major change is made, all downstream steps must be versioned as well, as the inputs to downstream steps are dependent on the output of the new upstream steps.
-To see if an analysis step has a new version, or if the entire pipeline has a new version, click on the blue step boxes found in pipeline graph.
-These step boxes are also shown in the experiment pages.
+To visualize if a pipeline or an analysis step has a new version, click on the blue step boxes found in pipeline graph.

 An important goal motivating the development of uniform processing pipelines is to maximize the degree to which data can be compared within and across assays.
 All data should be processed by directly comparable methods, and all result files of a given type (e.g. alignment bams) should be compatible.
 If older versions of results were released but new analysis steps were later adopted, an experiment may have two versions of the same file once the data is reprocessed.